New York-Presbyterian Hospital Accused of Enabling Horrific Child Sexual Assault of Pediatric Anorexia Patient

 In 2019, the Child Victims Act was signed into law, which extended the statute of limitations for child sexual abuse in criminal and civil cases in New York.
 The law allows survivors to bring a civil lawsuit before they are 55 years of age until August 14th.

-According to the complaint, Nurses and staff members kept Kryhoski confined and isolated at the end of a ward where there were no other anorexia patients, and failed to protect her even after hearing and seeing complaints against him.
+According to the complaint, Nurses and staff members at New York-Presbyterian Hospital kept Kryhoski confined and isolated at the end of a ward where there were no other anorexia patients, and failed to protect her even after hearing and seeing complaints against him.
 Kryhoski even allegedly attempted to escape from the hospital when she was taken to another part of the facility for treatment.
 At the time, NYPH did not have a reporting mechanism in place for victims of minor sexual abuse to report such behavior.
 The nurses allegedly monitored Kryhoski’s phone communications with her parents and limited them to 5 minutes per day, ending them if she became upset.
 Kryhoski’s parents were allowed one hour long visit once a week, which took place in the hospital lounge; she was not allowed to see her family in private.